mtoensing/simpletoc/readme.txt

 * Feature: Filter for developers to exclude specific blocks.
 See faq for details.
 Thanks rafaucau!
 * Feature: Easier development with @wordpress/env to start a dev environment.
 Thanks rafaucau!

-= 5.0.30 =
-* Refactoring: Simplified code

 = 5.0.28 =
 * Feature: Change the TOC headline in the block options.
 Thank you Philipp Stracker!

-= 5.0.27 =
-* Warning: Some features have been moved to "Advances Features" at the bottom of the settings.
-* Feature: Toggle the automatic refresh of the TOC block in Gutenberg.

-= 5.0.25 =
-* Housekeeping: Updated documentation and dependencies.

-= 5.0.21 =
-* Feature: SimpleTOC updates itself after the post is saved.

 = 5.0.17 =
 * Feature: Support for custom Anchor IDs in headings.
 Thank you Matthias Altmann!

-= 5.0.9 =
-* Works with WordPress 6.0
-* Support for paginated posts.

-= 4.3 =
-* Feature: Add the CSS class "simpletoc-hidden" to the heading block to remove it from the Table of Contents.

-= 3.9 =
-* Added Brazilian Portuguese translations to the translations.
-Thanks Ralden Souza!

 == Installation ==